dylanzeballos/edupropyth/.github/pull_request_template.md

 - [ ] No new dependencies added OR new dependencies justified and documented
 - [ ] All dependencies are up to date
 - [ ] License compatibility checked

----

-**By submitting this PR, I confirm that:**
-- [ ] I have read and agree to the contributing guidelines
-- [ ] My code is properly tested and documented
-- [ ] I have performed adequate self-review
-- [ ] This PR is ready for review